Chart Color Schemes

 The level of cultural diversity witnessed in Bellbird Park was found to be above average when compared nationally for a number of language and cultural background related metrics

-Bellbird Park, surveyed in June 2021, showed higher cultural diversity than most local markets, with 23.7% speaking a language other than English at home and 32.5% born overseas.
-Christianity dominated the religious landscape, comprising 46.6%.
-The 'Other' religion category was overrepresented at 2.7%, compared to 1.3% regionally.
+Bellbird Park's population was found to be more culturally diverse than most local markets, with 23.7% speaking a language other than English at home and 32.5% born overseas.
+Christianity was the predominant religion in Bellbird Park, accounting for 46.6%.
+The category 'Other' was notably overrepresented at 2.7%, compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity